-- 3.1 Adopt a professional tone and observe appropriate etiquette when communicating with third parties by email.
-You must comply with the published email signature. - 3.2 Remember that e-mails can be used in legal proceedings and that even deleted e-mails may remain on the system and be capable of being retrieved. - 3.3 You must not send abusive, obscene, discriminatory, racist, harassing, derogatory, defamatory, pornographic or otherwise inappropriate e-mails.

-3.4 You should not:

-- (a) send or forward private e-mails at work - (b) send or forward chain mail, junk mail, cartoons, jokes or gossip; - (c) contribute to system congestion by sending trivial messages or unnecessarily copying or forwarding e-mails to others who do not have a real need to receive them; or - (d) send messages from another person's e-mail address (unless authorised) or under an assumed name: - (e) use a personal device to access Raedwald Trust emails. - Do not use your own personal e-mail account to send or receive e-mail for the purposes of our business.

-Only use the e-mail account we have provided for you.
+- 4.1 Adopt a professional tone and observe appropriate etiquette when communicating with third parties by e-mail.
+You must comply with the published email signature. - 4.2 Remember that e-mails can be used in legal proceedings and that even deleted e-mails may remain on the system and be capable of being retrieved. - 4.3 You must not send abusive, obscene, discriminatory, racist, harassing, derogatory, defamatory, pornographic or otherwise inappropriate e-mails. - 4.4 You should not: - 4.4.1 send or forward private e-mails at work - 4.4.2 send or forward chain mail, junk mail, cartoons, jokes or gossip; - 4.4.3 contribute to system congestion by sending trivial messages or unnecessarily copying or forwarding e-mails to others who do not have a real need to receive them; or - 4.4.4 send messages from another person's e-mail address (unless authorised) or under an assumed name; - 4.4.5 use a personal device to access Raedwald Trust emails. - 4.5 Do not use your own personal e-mail account to send or receive e-mail for the purposes of our business.
+Only use the e-mail account we have provided for you. - 4.6 Do not log into any personal accounts on your RT devices.

-4. Using the internet
+5 Using the internet

-- 4.1 Internet access is provided for business purposes. - You should not access any web page or download any image or other file from the internet which could be regarded as illegal, offensive, in bad taste or immoral.
+- 5.1 Internet access is provided for business purposes. - 5.2 You should not access any web page or download any image or other file from the internet which could be regarded as illegal, offensive, in bad taste or immoral.
 Even web content that is legal in the UK may be in sufficient bad taste to fall within this prohibition.
-As a general rule, if any person (whether intended to view the page or not) might be offended by the contents of a page, or if the fact that our software has accessed the page or file might be a source of embarrassment if made public, then viewing it will be a breach of this policy. - 4.3 We may block or restrict access to some websites at our discretion.
+As a general rule, if any person (whether intended to view the page or not) might be offended by the contents of a page, or if the fact that our software has accessed the page or file might be a source of embarrassment if made public, then viewing it will be a breach of this policy. - 5.3 We may block or restrict access to some websites at our discretion.